gtm-templates-knowit-experience/gtm-ga4-ecom-item-list-promo-attribution/README.md

 2. The user clicks next on a promotion for a bundled phone with earbuds package (“**Promotion 3 with Items**”).
 This promotion has 2 items attached, the phone and the earbuds.
 This promotion is attached to the 2 different Item Id’s (**item_id = phone1** and **item_id = earbud2**) and is therefore an Item-level promotion.
    -	User adds this bundle with 2 items to cart.
 The add_to_cart Event is attributed to the promotion.
       - User clicks after that on the “**Users Also Looked At**” Item List with other earbuds that it’s also possible to choose.
 The earbud (item_id = earbud3) the user clicked on is attributed to the “Users Also Looked At” item list.
         - On this page, there is also an “Users Also Looked At” item list.
 User clicks on the first selected earbud (**item_id = earbud2**).
-The earbud is now attributed to the “Users Also Looked At” item list and is no longer attributed to the initial Item-level promotion.
+The earbud is now attributed to the “Users Also Looked At” item list, but is still attributed to the initial Item-level promotion.
+This because Item Lists and Promotion attribution are independent.
 3. User completes the purchase, and GA4 adds some logic to the result, namely that Item-level trumps the Event-level.
     - The phone (**item_id = phone1**) is attributed to the “**Promotion 3 with Items**” promotion.
 The promotion didn’t have any Item List, so no Item Lists are attributed.
 If the promotion also had an Item List, this list would have been attributed.
     - The earbud (**item_id = earbud2**) is attributed to the “**Users Also Looked At**” item list, but in addition, since this item doesn’t have any Item-level promotion, the Event-level promotion “**Promotion 2 without Items**” is also attributed to the earbud.